 - Scalability.
 Cloud-based systems can be scaled effortlessly, while on-premise solutions may require additional extensions for scaling.

 - Customization.
-EHR cloud-based systems offer limited customization options set by the vendor.
+EHR cloud-based systems typically offer limited customization options, which the vendor often sets.
 On-premise solutions allow for extensive customization to meet an organization’s specific needs.

 - Data Safety and Backup.
 The vendor is usually responsible for data security and backups in cloud-based approaches.
 With on-premise solutions, the organization must plan for backups and disaster recovery.